vtalos/commit-patterns-replication-package/README.md

 2. Run `find_duplicates.py` to identify duplicate projects.
 3. Manually inspect the identified duplicates and remove one of each duplicate from the accepted projects text file.

+### Assess Timezone Reliability

+1. Return to the base directory and then navigate to the `data-cleaning/timezone-reliability-assessment` directory.
+2. Run `count_timezone_commits.bash` for every desired year to calculate the number of commits per timezone.
+3. Run `early_year_variations.py` to calculate variation metrics.

-### Writing Data to CSV
+### Write Data to CSV

 1. Return to the base directory and then navigate to the `write-data-in-csv` directory.
 2. Generate commit counts and proportions per day by running `commit_count_per_day.py`.
 3. Generate commit counts and proportions per hour by running `commit_count_per_hour.py`.

-### Data Cleaning after generating the CSVs
+### Data Cleaning After Generating the CSVs

-4. Return to the base directory and then navigate to the `data-cleaning/2013-spike-analysis` directory.
+1. Return to the base directory and then navigate to the `data-cleaning/2013-spike-analysis` directory.
-5. Run `rejected-mariadb-commits.bash` to find the commits that must be removed.
+2. Run `rejected-mariadb-commits.bash` to find the commits that must be removed.
-6. Manualy remove those commits from the 4 CSV files at the `write-data-in-csv/csv-files` directory.
+3. Manualy remove those commits from the 4 CSV files at the `write-data-in-csv/csv-files` directory.

 ## Statistical Analysis & Plots